1. Purpose of policy

 5.5 Students, student clubs or associations, or staff must not use the UniSC logo for assignments, outside work, or any other purposes not approved by Marketing.

 5.6 All applications of the University name, logo or slogan, whether produced by the University or third parties, must be checked for corporate identity compliance and approved by Marketing.

 6.1 All design and production work intended for external audiences, including publications and marketing materials (printed, electronic and audio-visual/video content), must be undertaken by designers, producers or other suppliers briefed and managed by Marketing, and approved by Marketing prior to production.

 6.2 No area of the University may engage directly with external design, marketing, merchandise or production suppliers, printers, photographers or videographers without prior approval of the Director, Marketing.

 7. Media relations

 7.1 All media relations activities and contact with any media outlets must be directed through the media team within Marketing.
 Official University releases are issued only by this team.

-7.2 Media organisations seeking to visit any USC campuses or facilities must be directed first to Marketing.
+7.2 Media organisations seeking to visit any UniSC campuses or facilities must be directed first to Marketing.